alinatca/readme-generator/README.md

 ## Contributing

 If you have suggestions for how this tool could be improved, or want to report a bug, please open an issue!
-We'd love to hear from you.
+I'd love to hear from you.

 ## License